velocitek/Velocitool/README.md

 - Get the `.ipa` file in `distribution/appstore`.
 - Create a new release in Apple Developer Portal
-- Upload the IPA using Apple's Transporter
+- Upload the IPA using Apple's Transporter (or use `make appstoreupload` to upload from command line)

 ## Continuous Integration